 Every employer wants their employees to be able to deal with problems when they come up.
 Some positions are specifically designed to solve problems, such as tech support and customer service roles.

-Problem-solving is often considered a separate skill from being analytical.
-While some people may be very good at analyzing data and spotting a problem, not everyone can develop a creative solution.
+Problem-solving and analytical skills are closely related but not exactly the same.
+While some people may be very good at analyzing data and spotting problems, not everyone can develop a creative solution.

 20. Project Management

 Employers see organized prospects as productive employees.
-This skill is easy to show off your resume by making sure it is neat, well structured, and properly formatted.
-You can also demonstrate this skill at a job interview by being on time, bringing extra copies of your resume, and having a list of references ready.
+This skill is easy to show off your resume by ensuring it is neat, well-structured, and properly formatted.
+You can also demonstrate your organizational skills at a job interview by being on time, bringing extra copies of your resume, and having a list of references ready.

 Employers don’t want to hire someone who will need constant monitoring to ensure they are doing their job.
 They want someone responsible who is also willing to own up to their mistakes.

-Most jobs require working in a team environment where you interact with other people.
+Effective teamwork is essential in today’s workplace.
 As such, working well and effectively communicating with team members is considered a must-have skill by most employers.
-They need to know their employees can work together and be part of a team that works toward achieving the goals and objectives of the company.
-Your ability to work as a team member shows your effectiveness at collaborating with others.
+They need to know their staff can work together towards achieving the goals and objectives of the company.

 24. Time Management Skills